 The Task Detail form contains additional information in the header which is helpful during project management and tracking.
 Its purpose is to put more information in front of the reader to aid in making decisions easier.

-To view the Task Detail Form:
+To view the Task Detail Form from the Gantt Chart view:

 Click on View Details